US appeals court to hear Mississippi 15-week abortion ban

 “By prohibiting the taking of preborn life after 15 weeks gestation, Mississippi exercises its right to affirm the value of human life at all stages, but particularly at a stage when a preborn baby has all the physical attributes of a child after birth and only needs additional time to grow to survive outside its mother’s womb,” Bursch wrote.

-The state also argues the risk of complications from an abortion increases the later it is performed.
+The state also argues the risk of complications from abortion increases the later it is performed.

 Hillary Schneller, an attorney for the Center for Reproductive Rights, wrote on behalf of several clinic attorneys: “With respect to the State’s purported interest in maternal health, the Supreme Court has held that, until viability, it is for a woman, and not the State, to compare the risks of pregnancy and childbirth and abortion, among other factors, in deciding whether to terminate or continue a pregnancy.”

-The Mississippi law would allow exceptions to the 15-week ban in cases of medical emergency or severe fetal abnormality.
-Doctors found in violation would face mandatory suspension or revocation of their medical license.
+The Mississippi law would allow exceptions to the 15-week ban in cases of a medical emergency or severe fetal abnormality.
+Doctors found in violation would face mandatory suspension or revocation of their medical licenses.

 Even as the court fight continues over the 15-week ban, Mississippi lawmakers came back this year and passed another law to ban most abortions at about six weeks, when fetal cardiac activity can be detected.
 Reeves also blocked that law, saying it “smacks of defiance to this court.”
 Attorneys are filing separate arguments about it to the 5th Circuit.
 The hearing Monday is not expected to delve into the six-week ban.